shanthisivanesan/TwitterAppAdvanced/README.md

 6.User can compose a new tweet

-7.User can click a “Compose” icon in the Action Bar on the top right
+7.User can click a ï¿½Composeï¿½ icon in the Action Bar on the top right

 8.User can then enter a new tweet and post this to twitter